baruwaa12/CryptoBeginnnings/README.md

 Day 3 - 1hr and 30 into Solidity, Blockchain and Smart Contract Python Tutorial - Learnt about PoS, PoW, Consensus and other stuff.

+Day 4 - Programmed and deployed first smart contract using Remix